victortoday/peer_production_course/assignment_submission/adaptation_paper/Sifan_Adaptation_Paper.md

 ### Without the Domain hust.edu.cn, What Would HUST Online Judge Be?
 After Jan 2018, the origin domain acm.hust.edu.cn was no longer used after nearly 10 years of service.
+There are two websites -- [hustoj.org](http://www.hustoj.org) and [hustoj.com](http://www.hustoj.com/), both of them claimed to be HUST Online Judge but neither provides the real judging service as acm.hust.edu.cn used to.
+The hustoj.org offers English version and works as a backup which retains the original data but submission hasn't been enabled yet.
+On the other hand, hustoj.com does provide demo submission and judge service, however, unlike non-profit service, it seems to be a commercial website which is [selling the customer service](1).

-I interviewed Shang about this and he indicated that it's the university's decision.
-In addition, he said we can't know the real reasons which made the university decide not to offer her domain anymore.
+I asked Shang why the domain was changed and he indicated that it's the university's decision.
+In addition, he said we can't know the real reasons which made the university decide not to offer her domain and servers anymore.
 I tried to contact the staff but no one responded, as a result, what I'm going to say are all based on my conjecture, **let me know by pulling request or adding issues, if anyone knows the truth.
-I'll be glad to make full use of github services and update this paper in no time.**
+I'll be more than happy to make full use of github services and update this paper in no time.**

+###
 , .